39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 14. The Sweet and the Dead

 This zombie-like cocktail is an all-time favorite for many party-goers and bar patrons.
 It also has the perfect name for your list of Halloween cocktails.
-Include about 30 ml of one type of rum and 20 ml of a second kind of rum (such as white and black spiced rum), or you could use about 50 ml of one singular type of rum if spiced rum doesn't agree with your stomach.
-Include about 15 ml of citrus liqueur, 30 ml of orange juice, 15 ml of lime juice, 15 ml of simple syrup and 5 ml of grenadine.
-Shake, strain and stir these all together with a spoon, then garnish with a cherry and a slice of citrus fruit, such as an orange, for a fun finish.
+Made from a punchy mix of rums, citrus liqueur, orange juice, lime juice, simple syrup and grenadine.
+Simply shake, strain and stir together with a spoon, then garnish with a cherry and a slice of citrus fruit.
+For Halloween, add a dash of cinnamon or a charred orange slice and Halloween-themed stirrers like witches' broomsticks, skeleton hands, or miniature pumpkins.

 18. Coffee Storm

-If you like coffee, you're in for a treat!
-Include a bit of espresso in a traditional Dark 'N' Stormy that's full of rum and ginger beer.
-For a more Hellish variation, try adding maraschino cherry juice and two maraschino cherries to the traditional Dark and Stormy — it gives the drink a sweet twist to the dark concoction.
+If you like coffee, you're in for a treat.
+Take a Dark ’n’ Stormy into late-night territory with a shot of chilled espresso.
+Pour rum over ice, add ginger beer, then float the espresso for a layered look.
+For a darker variation, try adding maraschino cherry juice and two maraschino cherries to the traditional Dark ’n’ Stormy — it gives the drink a sweet twist to the dark concoction.

 19. I'm Melting!